-Please detach at perforation before mailing
+Please detach at perforation before mailing.

-The common shares represented by this proxy will be voted as specified in the following Item 1, but if you return a signed proxy card but no choice is specified, they will be voted FOR the election of the four (4) persons named below as nominee Trustees under "Election of Trustees (Proposal 1)."
+The Shares represented by this proxy will be voted as specified in the following Item 1, but if you return a signed proxy card and no choice is specified, they will be voted FOR the election of the three (3) persons named below as nominee Trustees under "Election of Trustees (Proposal 1)."
 If any nominee for any reason becomes unable to serve or is unwilling to serve or for good cause will not serve, the persons named as proxies on the other side of this proxy card will vote for the election of such other person or persons as they may consider qualified.
-The Board of Trustees has no reason to believe that any of the four (4) nominee Trustees will be unable or unwilling to serve.
+The Board of Trustees has no reason to believe that any of the three (3) nominee Trustees will be unable or unwilling to serve.